ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Conventions.md

 Following that are package statements.

-Then, you can write your imports, seperated from the packages with 1 blank line.
+Then, you can write your imports, separated from the packages with 1 blank line.

 You can now declare your classes.